belthor777/Machine-Learning/PH207x/excercises/Lesson9/Correlation and Nonparametrics.md

 ### Consider the following questions: ###
 ####1.
 Do the following relationships appear linear (use scatterplots to help answer the question)?####
->  Health expenditures per capita and year from 1995-2010 in the United States
+> **Health expenditures per capita and year from 1995-2010 in the United States**
 * => **Yes**
 * No

 	graph matrix healthpercapita year if country == "United States" & year > 1994

-> Number of hospital beds and year from 1995-2010 in the United States
+> **Number of hospital beds and year from 1995-2010 in the United States**
 * => **Yes**
 * No

+	graph matrix hospitalbeds year if country == "United States" & year > 1994

 ####2.
 Calculate the Pearson correlations for:####
 > Health expenditures per capita and year from 1995-2010 in the United States
 > ** **

+	pwcorr year measles, sig

 > Number of hospital beds and year from 1995-2010 in the United States
 > ** **